Skip to Content

 For example, you have more quad activation during hack squats compared to normal squats.

-Normal squats require more muscles to work together than reverse hack squats.
+Regular squats require more muscles to work together than reverse hack squats.

 While reverse hack squats are harder than regular hack squats*, the movement is still supported by the machine making them easier than normal squats.